-In honor of World Lymphedema Day on March 6, we journey to Sri Lanka to hear from persons affected by filarial lymphedema – a condition caused by the neglected tropical disease, lymphatic filariasis – and our Sri Lankan research team about our Neglected Tropical Diseases Support Center’s (NTD-SC) promising LEDoxy Clinical Trials.
+In honor of World Lymphedema Day, The Task Force journeyed to Sri Lanka to hear from persons affected by filarial lymphedema – a condition caused by the neglected tropical disease, lymphatic filariasis – and a Sri Lankan research team about The Task Force’s Neglected Tropical Diseases Support Center’s (NTD-SC) promising LEDoxy Clinical Trials.

 The trials are testing the drug doxycycline to see if it can relieve the suffering and disfigurement of people living with lymphedema by reducing the swelling and acute attacks that persons affected experience.